Category Archives: Reposted from former usenetposts.com

 3. And the LORD came unto him in a vision by night and said unto him ‘Gird up thy loins and betake thee and all thine house unto a land which is afar off, a land that I, the LORD thy God will shew thee’.

 4. And Kulkis did exceedingly fear and shake before the countenance of the LORD and great were the movements of his bowels.
-Read the rest of this entry
+Continue reading “The Book of Aaron”

 Psalm of Davey #6 – For Me To Live Is Christ